kevnjunge/android-basics-kotlin-forage-app/README.md

-Forage - Starter Code
+Forage - Solution Code
 ==================================

-Starter code for the fifth independent project for Android Basics in Kotlin.
-This project pairs with Unit 5 of Android Basics in Kotlin
+Solution code for the fifth independent project for Android basics in kotlin

 Introduction
 ------------

-This is the starter code for the Forage app project.
-This project is an opportunity for you to demonstrate the concepts you learned in Unit 5 of Android Basics in Kotlin.
+The completed Forage app allows users to keep track of items, food for example, that they've foraged for in nature.
+This data is persisted between sessions using Room.
+It implements knowledge of Room and performing read, write, update, and delete operations on a database to implement persistence in the Forage app.

 Pre-requisites
 --------------